Ace000001/MvcExample/README.md

 # MvcExample
 MVC core with onion architecture and CQRS pattern

+**Please dont for get to run "Update-Database" command after replacing your connection string.**

 Following are some key points about this example:

 -This example is using the Onion Architecture with CQRS design pattern.